 Place the baking dish into a moderately slow oven (about 325F, 170C) and bake until the mixture has fully set.
 To test doneness, insert a paring knife or skewer inserted into the mold; it should come out completely clean.
 Baking time varies according to the size and shape of your mold, but for the loaf pan shown in the picture, it took about an hour.
 Individual molds will, of course, take much less time, as little as 15-20 minutes.

 Let the sformato cool for about 15 minutes or so.
 Loosen it from its mold by running a knife along the edges of the pan.
 Then unmold itonto a serving platter.
 This can be done by placing the platter over the loaf pan or other mold, then holding pan and platter together with both hands, flipping it over.
 Gently remove the pan, revealing your sformato in all its glory.
 Serve warm or at room temperature.

 As I mentioned, you can use the above basic recipes with just about any vegetable, using the same technique and the same proportions.
 I find that ‘solid’ vegetables like green beans, carrots, mushrooms and the like work best with the above basic recipe.
 Softer vegetables that tend to ‘melt’ when cooked, like pumpkin can also be used but you should reduce or even eliminate the béchamel and up the number of eggs to maintain the proper texture.
 You can also make sformati with other ingredients, including pasta, but the recipe is sufficiently different that it deserves a separate post.

 The number of eggs varies from recipe to recipe.
 For 500g or a pound of vegetable, some recipes call for as few as a single egg, or as many as the four indicated in this recipe.
 Obviously, the more eggs, the firmer the texture of the final dish.
-Some recipes call for yolks only, which I imagine also produces a firmer result.
+Some recipes call for yolks only.
 You can also vary the texture by making the béchamel thicker or thinner, according to the amount of flour you use.
 (Too thin, though, and the sformato may not hold together.)